pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * autoplay temporal accuracy in terms of BPM
 * scrolling should not stop on a given line
 * player font size slider
-* text entry for bpm, remove dropdown
-* smooth the tap to tempo

 * player top section a mess graphically on smaller screens
 * visit the complexity calculations